patrontheo/PCSC-Eigenvalue-problems/README.md

 As an example, the following command will read `mat.csv` in the folder `data` and use
 the shifted inverse power solver with `shift = 5.4` and the error criterion used to
-check the convergence of the algorithm will be set to `1e-5`:
+check the convergence of the algorithm will be set to `1e-5`(command to be executed
+in the `build` folder):
 `./main --filename mat.csv --method inversepower --shift 5.4 --error 1e-5`

 ### Type of file parsing